 When an animal eats foods that contain carbohydrates, the carbohydrates get broken down into glucose (sugar) in the small intestine.

 As previously mentioned, excess carbohydrates are stored as fat.
 This can cause obesity in humans and other animals.
-Animals that consume too many fats often lack vitamins and proteins.
+Animals that consume too much fat often lack vitamins and proteins.

-Gluconeogenesis is the conversion of non-carbohydrate substances such as lactate, glycerol, beta-oxidation of lipids (fat).
+Gluconeogenesis is the conversion of non-carbohydrate substances such as lactate, glycerol, and beta-oxidation of lipids (fat).

 Amino acids, the pentose phosphate pathway or reset metabolism process into new glucose molecules during starvation for use by tissues that cannot use fatty acids because they lack the ability to convert what would otherwise be carbohydrates.